JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

     <p><img src="icon-1.svg" width="20" alt="First step"/> <strong>Create a Spring Boot project with Kotlin</strong><br/><img src="icon-2-todo.svg" width="20" alt="Second step"/> Add a data class to the Spring Boot project<br/><img src="icon-3-todo.svg" width="20" alt="Third step"/> Add database support for Spring Boot project<br/><img src="icon-4-todo.svg" width="20" alt="Fourth step"/> Use Spring Data CrudRepository for database access<br/></p>
 </microformat>

-This tutorial walks you through the process of creating a simple application with Spring Boot and adding a database to store the information.
+This tutorial shows you how to create a Spring Boot project in IntelliJ IDEA using Project Wizard.

 ## Before you start

 Download and install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).

-## Create the Spring Boot project
+## Create a Spring Boot project

 Create a new Spring Boot project with Kotlin by using the project wizard in IntelliJ IDEA Ultimate Edition: